Open

 Health Management

-Canon Inc. and Group companies in Japan have declared their commitment to addressing the following initiatives and priority targets through the Central Safety and Health Committee.
+Canon Inc. and Group companies in Japan have declared their commitment to addressing the following priority targets and initiatives through the Central Safety and Health Committee.
 Health care initiatives carried out in collaboration with the health insurance union include long-term health targets and measures formulated in line with health care plans based on an analysis of medical cost and diagnostic data.

 Priority Targets